Cheesecake Mini Tarts Sure to be the Highlight of the Party

 As an Amazon Associate, I earn from qualifying purchases.

 Are you planning a shower, reception, or graduation party?
-These Sweet Cheesecake Mini Tarts with mascarpone cheese are a sweet idea perfect for any celebration–except maybe a kid’s birthday party.
-Give them the grocery store cupcakes while the adults munch on these wonderful mini-tarts.
+These sweet mini mascarpone cheesecake tarts are a great idea, perfect for any celebration–except maybe a kid’s birthday party.
+Give them the grocery store cupcakes while the adults nibble on these tasty mini-tarts.

-These mini-desserts are easily one bite for most men and not more than two bites for us more delicate types.
+4. Easy to eat.
+These mini-desserts with a sweet cheesecake filling are easily one bite for most men and not more than two bites for more delicate types.
 In casual settings, you may not even need forks.

 Because I enjoy shortbread more than graham crackers, I wanted to use my favorite shortbread crust recipe for the tart shells.
-Click this link for the tart shells I purchased and recommend.
+Click this link for the tart shells I purchased and recommend (paid link).
 However, store-bought crusts are perfectly acceptable.

 Whether homemade or store-bought, the mini-tart shells are pre-baked.
 Therefore, an uncooked filling seemed preferable to the traditional baked cheesecake filling with eggs.

-One of my coworkers told me about mascarpone cheese, the secret ingredient in these tarts.
+One of my coworkers told me about mascarpone cheese (paid link), the secret ingredient in these tarts.
 It’s the fancy, more expensive, creamier, and Italian cousin of cream cheese.
 If you can’t find mascarpone at your grocery store, substitute cream cheese.

 Did you know you can make mascarpone cheese?
 I just tried it myself last night.
 Wow!
 That stuff is dangerous!
 If you already know you love it, don’t miss this recipe for Marvelous Stuffed Shells with Mascarpone, Ricotta, and Spinach.